 You may introduce cabbage for babies already eating solid foods such as rice porridge and vegetable purees.
 Cabbage, also called Brassica oleracea, is available in different varieties, such as with smooth or wrinkled leaves and green, red, white, and purple colors.
-This leafy vegetable is packed with micronutrients and bioactive compounds.
-They are also rich in flavonoids such as apigenin, kaempferol, and quercetin (1).
+This leafy vegetable is packed with micronutrients and bioactive compoundsiXChemicals found in some plants and certain foods, known to confer several health benefits .
+They are also rich in flavonoidsiXA group of naturally-occurring antioxidant and anti-inflammatory compounds found in plants and fruits such as apigenin, kaempferol, and quercetin (1).

 Fibers in cabbage also help to prevent constipation.
 You may use the leafy part rather than the middle part that connects the leaves on the sides to avoid issues such as gas formation.
 Read on to understand the health benefits, side effects, and when is the right age to feed cabbage to babies.
 We also share some exciting cabbage recipes for babies.